Are you looking for a WordPress progress bar plugin?

-Would you like to know how to add a progress bar to a form?
+In this post, we’ll show you how to easily add a progress bar to your form using WPForms.

 Having a progress bar on your form helps reduce form abandonment by keeping your visitor informed on their progress.

-How to Make a Form With a Progress Bar
+How to Make a WordPress Form With a Progress Bar

 Here are the steps we’re going to take: